PELVIC FRACTURE

 X-rays: X-rays utilize radiation to take images of your child’s bones.
 All pelvic fractures require X-rays since they allow your healthcare provider to see which part of the pelvis has a fracture, how severe it is, etc. Thus, they can determine how to treat the fracture.

 CT (computed tomography) scan: A CT scan uses multiple X-rays from different angles of the body to get detailed images.
 A CT scan offers more detailed images than X-rays.
-Your doctor may recommend your child undergo a CT scan to know the pelvic fracture details and to ensure whether there are other injuries.
+Your doctor may recommend that your child undergo a CT scan to determine the details of the pelvic fracture and to ensure whether there are other injuries.

 MRI (magnetic resonance imaging): An MRI utilizes radio waves, a magnet, and a computer to get detailed images of the bones and organs.
 Your doctor may suggest an MRI if they can’t get enough information regarding your child’s pelvic fracture from a CT scan and X-rays.